longrangelab/FAWD-and-User-Interface/README.md

 ## Setup Instructions

-Download the ZIP archive, unzip in documents folder, and Run the setup script './setup_ballistics_api.sh' to install system dependencies, create a virtual environment, install Python packages, and set up the project structure:
+Download the ZIP archive, unzip in documents folder, - open a new terminal in the root of the project folder, and run  `chmod +x setup_ballistics_api.sh` to make the shell script executable, then run the the setup script  `./setup_ballistics_api.sh` in the same terminal to install system dependencies, create a virtual environment, install Python packages, and set up the project structure:

 This will:

 - Install Python 3 and related tools
 - Create a Python virtual environment in  `ballistics_api/venv`
 - Install Python packages listed in `requirements.txt`
 - Create the Flask API app if not present
 - Copy `index.html` to the static folder for frontend serving